 - Have you ever had stomach or intestinal surgery?

-- Have you taken corticosteroid medications (prednisone, cortisone) as pills, injections or creams?
+- Have you taken corticosteroid medicines, including prednisone, cortisone, as pills, injections or creams?